jachiam/rnn-playground/README.md

 I can take requests for additional features.
 I guess a command line option might be popular?
 I don't know, I like working with it directly in torch.
 Get to play with the guts of it while I am going.

+There are no validation statistics in this - for a scientist, I was a very bad scientist about this.
+Maybe I'll add it in later.
+But I haven't had any troubles with overfitting yet.

 * A corpus of chat data - to play nicely with this code - should be a text file where every line is a chatroom message.
 (Scrub off usernames, timestamps, all that jazz.
 Just messages separated by linebreaks.)